 Wachusett’s expansive base lodge, built in 2001, offers every family ski service imaginable, plus après ski lounges and entertainment on weekends and night skiing evenings.
 Upstairs Wachusett’s lodge offers Mountain Suites, like Gillette Stadium’s Box Suites, you can have your own private SkyBox on the slopes with concierge, food and beverage service and a view of the skiing.
 Wachusett also has an outdoor patio with fire pit for socializing and après ski with a view of the slopes too.

-Though its half the size of other Top New England Family Ski Resorts, with 1,000’ vertical drop and three high-speed quads, Wachusett provides a big mountain feel with day trip convenience and cost.
-Wachusett is a hub for NASTAR racing, the #1 race course in New England, and the top 10 in the US for amateur racing.
+Half the size of other Top New England Family Ski Resorts, with 1,000’ vertical drop and three high-speed quads, Wachusett provides a big mountain feel with day trip convenience and cost.

 Wachusett Ski Area Stats: